datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 capital or property of the Company, other than as a creditor.

- **ARTICLE V
+**ARTICLE V MANAGERS**
- MANAGERS ** TC "Article V.  Managers" \\f C \\l "1"

-Section 5.1  Designation of Manager  TC "Section 5.1  Designation of Manager" \\f C \\l "2" .
+Section 5.1  Designation of Manager.
 The management of the Company's business shall be vested in one or more Managers designated by the Members.
 At any time there is more than one Manager, any determination, decision or action required or permitted to be made hereunder by the Manager